DeathToTheStadium/application-website/README.md

 # Welcome to our website documentation
-I built this website as a way for met to learn and grow in my it skills and grow currently this is my thrid time trying to build a website that would be proud of so im going to be taking the time to build everything step by step so ill be listing off everything i made in order so i can have a graphical tree and some commentary for myself so when i build the next website it doesnt end in solid failure like this one has
+I built this website as a way for me to learn and grow my it skills and currently this is my third time trying to build a website that i can be proud of so im going to be taking the time to build everything step by step so ill be listing off everything i made in order so i can have a graphical tree and some commentary for myself so when i build the next website it doesnt end in solid failure like this one has